 Community: Access to a diverse community of members through our partnerships who are committed to using their work to create positive social and environmental change, and to support each other towards achieving success;

-Local Government: Engagement opportunities (e.g., interview city staff, "ride-along" opportunities) to enable citizens to more closely understand the civic challenges at hand;
+Local Government: Engagement opportunities (e.g., interview city staff, "ride-along" opportunities) to enable residents to more closely understand the civic challenges at hand;

-Partner Resources: Access to additional resources such as discounted classes at General Assembly and membership to local coworking spaces.
+Partner Resources: Access to additional resources such as discounted classes and membership to local co-working spaces.

 Get Involved: I want to build an accelerator program